-I hear this question several times a week from clients and prospects that are looking for direction when tackling the vendor risk assessment project.
-I wish I could provide some very prescriptive advice which could be universally applied to all situations; unfortunately, how to perform vendor risk assessments varies based on the case.
-Having said that, when vendor risk management projects get kicked off, they fall into a few different buckets which gives us a starting point and direction:
+I hear this question several times a week from clients and prospects that are looking for direction when tackling a vendor risk assessment project.
+I wish I could provide some very prescriptive advice which could be universally applied to all situations; unfortunately, how (and when) to perform a vendor risk assessment varies based on the case.

 - I need to implement a more efficient and sophisticated pre-contract due diligence process.

 - I need to risk rank (triage, tier, inherent-risk assess, etc.) my existing vendor ecosystem and determine who I need to assess.

 Bucket one seems simple enough.
 As new vendors are onboarded through procurement, use a vendor risk assessment template to ask the right questions of the business to determine if the vendor could have any impact on your security posture and assess its control environment accordingly.